ISISComputingGroup/ibex_developers_manual/Processes.md

 Over time we can change the pairs, so that everybody gets exposed to different instruments & instrument scientists.

+Use the [sprint/release demos](https://github.com/ISISComputingGroup/IBEX/wiki/Timetable-for-sprint-demos) page to plan each round of demos..

 ## Friday Quality Time

 Developers like quality time, on Friday afternoon a developer may choose max 2 ticket that can be completed in a couple of hours.
 Good candidates are 0 time tickets from the backlog.
 NB These tickets are not a priority it is just for fun :-)